 Health and Nutrition

 At Little Angels, food is prepared on the premises in our own kitchen from fresh ingredients.
 All food is homemade and no processed food is served.
-All fruit and vegetables are delivered locally.

 The menus are on a four week rotation.
 Breakfast is served for all children by 8.30am.
 All children will then be provided with a mid morning snack which usually consists of fresh fruit together with a choice of milk or water.
 At lunch time a main meal and dessert is provided.
 All children who attend a full day will be served a ‘high tea’.
 This is a two course meal and includes sandwiches, homemade soup, filled rolls/pitta bread together with a homemade dessert.